 With the collimation system in place, the attenuated heat load after passing the beam pipe materials remains below the \SI{3}{mW/cm} limit (derived from an assumed allowable heat load of about \SI{5}{W} per \SI{16}{m} cryostat cold mass section, consistent with preliminary EIC cryogenic design studies) -- an important result that will be discussed in detail in forthcoming publications on radiation and heat loads in the SC magnets.

+A localized loss peak observed at approximately $\SI{-1.4}{km}$ (Fig.~\ref{fig:ring_beamlosses_rate}) originates primarily from Touschek-scattered particles that pass through the RF section in IR10, where they gain energy and are driven outside the machine momentum acceptance, and are subsequently lost in high-dispersion regions at the entrance of the downstream arc.
+This feature is present both with and without collimation and is only moderately affected by the collimation system, as it is dominated by off-momentum losses.

 Figure~\ref{fig:ring_loss_timing_wo_coll} presents an example of the time distribution of beam losses at \SI{10}{GeV} without collimators.
 The majority of losses occur within a single turn, highlighting the need to place collimators as close as possible to IR6 because most stray particles reach the IR6 aperture in one revolution.
 The loss rates decrease by up to four orders of magnitude within the first 200~turns, indicating that additional tracking turns would not contribute meaningfully to the beam loss evaluation discussed in this paper.